isamu-isozaki/teamai_test/product/making-gifs/index.html.md

 ## General

-> The GIF format is popular because it works everywhere and has a no-fuss UI. â€“ [Kornel](https://kornel.ski/efficient-gifs#sec44)
+> The GIF format is popular because it works everywhere and has a no-fuss UI. â€ [Kornel](https://kornel.ski/efficient-gifs#sec44/index.html.md)

 Gifs are used everywhere for a reason, but as you can read in the referenced article above, they are also expensive.
 Expensive in that a gif can quickly become a big file, which takes longer to load.
 To create great looking gifs that walk the line between file size and quality, some steps need be considered.